MahmoudAbdellahi/MahmoudAbdellahi/README.md

 </p>

-I am a post-doctoral researcher in computer science at University College London (UCL).
+I am a post-doctoral researcher in computer science at University College London (UCL) [profile].
 I have a PhD from Cardiff university brain imaging centre (CUBRIC), UK.
 I worked on the classification of EEG signals during wake and sleep and developed a matlab toolbox for the analysis of multivariate data.
 The toolbox is called lively vectors and you can find its code here along with examples and you could also check my "[Mahmoud Abdellahi][youtube]" channel for videos and tutorials.
 I work on multivariate data analyses, statistical methods, and deep learning with matlab and Python.

 <!-- Place this tag where you want the button to render. -->